hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   - <a name="v-global-domain" href="#v-global-domain">`domain`</a> (`string: "consul"`) -
   The domain Consul uses for DNS queries.
-This is used to configure agents both for DNS listening but also to know what domain to join to join the cluster.
+This is used to configure agents both for DNS listening but also to know what domain to join the cluster.
   This should be consistent throughout the chart, but can be overridden per-component as well.